 - Spot Checkers

 Although Global Star Telephones are a satellite telephone, their coverage in the Brooks Range and northern Alaska is spotty and unreliable, we therefore do not recommended them.
-Spot checkers although new, popular, and reasonably priced, they utilize the same satellite system as Global Star, and do not have good coverage in Northern Alaska.
-Both false activations and several instances of failed programmed message transmission has led to confusion for family or friends at home.
+Spot checkers although new, popular, and reasonably priced, utilize the same satellite system as Global Star, and do not have good coverage in Northern Alaska.
+Both false activation and several instances of failed programmed message transmission has led to confusion for family or friends at home.
 We don’t recommend them.

 Temperature extremes in the Brooks Range occur all 12 months of the year.
 We see temperatures near 90 and below freezing during June through August.
 So it is best to plan for all conditions.
 As with all back country travel we recommend that you dress in layers.

 Wool and/or Polypro clothing is a must, especially as first layer clothing.
 Our family is divided on the appropriate clothing.
 Dirk is a fan of wool and lives in Filson and Ibex clothing, and Danielle lives in Mountain Hardware and Sportshill.
 There are other brands of sufficient clothing, but these are what we use in all of our work and adventures.
 The critical factor is that your clothing is durable, and retains its insulating properties even when wet.

 - Bug Shirts: We all wear the Ultimate Bug Shirt.
 These shirts are available online, and are the best ones on the market.
 They are comfortable, durable and work.